rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 10. **PLATFORM_MAP**
     - **Description**: Path to the platform mapping file.
     - **Example**: `'$HOME/.nr/platform_map.yaml'`
     - **Usage**: File that defines how platforms are mapped to node parameters.
-It is used to customize the display of devices in the export.
+It is used to customize the visualization of devices in the export.

 ### Device Export Settings